ANNIE REBECCA ELLIOTT

-We strongly encourage filers to start eFiling prior to the deadline of January 1, 2014.
-This will allow my office to assist with any technical problems that may arise as our office will not be able to accept any attorney-filed documents for civil and family cases by any means other than eFiling beginning January 1, 2014.
+The mandatory eFiling deadline has arrived.
+In accordance with the mandate my office is not able to accept any attorney-filed documents for civil and family cases by any means other than eFiIing as of January 1, 2014.

-In order to submit eFilings via the Office of Court Administration (OCA) filing manager EFILETEXAS.gov, your firm must choose and register with an Electronic Filing Service Provider (EFSP) certified by the OCA prior to the mandatory deadline.
-Once an EFSP has been chosen, please visit their website for specific instructions/FAQ’s.
+In order to submit efilings via the Office of Court Administration (OCA) filing manager http://efiletexas.gov, your firm must choose and register with an Electronic Filing Service Provider (EFSP) certified by the OCA.
+Once an EFSP has been chosen, please visit their website for specific instructions/FAQ's.

 Your Public Servant,

 Annie Rebecca Elliott

 Direct business activities to provide first class service to our customers; contribute to the welfare of county government through efficient, cost-effective management; maximize customer satisfaction by meeting customer expectations; maximize employee participation in management decisions; and ensure that we are first class public servants.